Authentication

 Content-Type: application/json

-Testing Your API Key
+Testing your API Key

 Once you have your key, test it by making a request to our validation endpoint to confirm your connection is active.
+If the key is missing or invalid, the API will return a 401 Unauthorized error.

 Security Best Practices